puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

 ### Other Resources

-For more information about working with the Puppet Labs NTP module, check out our [Puppetlabs-NTP: A Puppet Enterprise Supported Module](http://puppetlabs.com/blog/puppetlabs-ntp-puppet-enterprise-supported-module) blog post and our [How to Manage NTP](http://puppetlabs.com/webinars/how-manage-ntp) webinar.
+For more information about working with the puppetlabs-ntp module, check out our [Puppetlabs-NTP: A Puppet Enterprise Supported Module](http://puppetlabs.com/blog/puppetlabs-ntp-puppet-enterprise-supported-module) blog post and our [How to Manage NTP](http://puppetlabs.com/webinars/how-manage-ntp) webinar.

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided online lessons.
 We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.